ryanczm/Analytic-Musings/_posts/2024-03-11-crypto-stat-arb-II.md

 layout: post
 title: "Crypto Stat Arb Series II: Backtesting with a Trade Buffer"
 category: quant
-excerpt: "Part II trading project from RobotJames/Kris, originally in R, in Python.
+excerpt: "Part II of a trading project from RobotJames/Kris, originally in R, in Python.
 I code up a backtest in Python based off RJ/Kris' R backtesting framework Rsims to implement a trading buffer as a heuristic to manage turnover.
 I then backtest the 0.3/0.2/0.5 carry/momentum/breakout weighted strategy from Part I versus a dynamically weighted version modelling expected returns, finding the trade buffer value for optimal Sharpe."

 ---